wirefreethought/geodb-angular-client/README.md

 ```

-Find all cities in the Los Angeles and New York time-zones (first 10 results):
+Find all cities in the Los Angeles and New York time-zones - sorting by elevation, ascending, then population, descending (first 10 results):
 ```
 this.geoDbService.findCities({
     timeZoneIds: [
       "America__Los_Angeles, America__New_York"
+    ],
+    sortDirectives: [
+      "elevation",
+      "-population"
     ],
     limit: 10,
     offset: 0
   })